 The applicants will have to put the specialisation tracks they are applying to into an order of preference upon application.
 The applicants can apply up to two tracks in Biomedical Sciences programme.

 Applications are evaluated by the admission committee of the Master’s Degree Programme.
 The applicant is scored separately for each track s/he is applying to.
-The admission committee also may interview the best scoring applicants in each specialization track.
+The admission committee also interviews the best scoring applicants (maximum 40) in each specialisation track.
+The interviews will take place on the week 11.
+The interviews will be organized remotely and all applicants need to use video connection.
 The interview invitations will be sent by e-mail.
-If the applicant cannot be reached for the interview, the application will not be processed further.
+If the applicant cannot be reached for the possible interview, the application will not be processed further.

-- Compatibility of the background studies 0-5 p.
-(0 p. = insufficient, 1p = sufficient relevance, 2 p. = good relevance, 3 p. = very good relevance, 4 p. = excellent relevance, 5 p. = outstanding relevance)
+- Compatibility of the background studies 0-4 p.
+(0 p. = insufficient, 1p = sufficient relevance, 2 p. = good relevance, 3 p. = very good relevance, 4 p. =excellent relevance)

 - Previous academic success and study history 0-4 p.
 (0 p. = insufficient/not suitable, 1 p. = sufficient, 2 p. = good, 3 p. = very good, 4 p. = excellent.
 Here it should be noted, that if the applicant has already an MSc degree(s) or higher, or is already studying at University of Turku, it is not necessarily considered to be beneficial.)

-- Laboratory working experience 0-4 p.
-(0 p. = no experience, 1 p. = laboratory course work as part of previous studies, 2 p. or 3 p. = additional experience which is not directly included in the previous studies, (e.g. internships, summer projects, other working experience), 4 p. = extensive experience (e.g. worked many years in the lab)
+- Relevant laboratory working experience 0-4 p.
+(0 p. = no experience, 1 p. = some laboratory courses as part of previous studies, 2 p. = several laboratory courses as part of previous studies, 3 p. = additional experience which is not directly included in the previous studies, e.g. internships, summer projects, other working experience), 4 p. = additional extensive experience (e.g. worked many years in the lab)

 The contents of formally eligible applicants’ previous degrees do not always correspond to the academic level of the Programme.
 Therefore, admitted students can be advised or required to complete additional, Bachelor level studies.
 These can be done while studying for the Master’s Degree, but they are not part of the degree and may extend the targeted study time.
 The amount of required additional studies cannot exceed 60 ECTS.